Last updated: December 11, 2023

 If you’re wondering whether a cash out refinance will impact your taxes, the good news is that it may lower your total taxable income.

 A cash out refinance works much like a traditional rate and term refinance.
-However, with a cash out refinance, you’ll have a larger outstanding balance on your new mortgage than your previous mortgage, with the difference paid out to you as a lump sum of cash.
-Because the cash comes from home equity you already built and comes to you as a loan, any money from a cash out refinance is not taxable.
+However, with a cash out refinance, you’ll have a larger outstanding balance on your new mortgage than your previous mortgage, with the difference paid out as a lump sum.
+Because the cash comes from home equity you already built and is provided to you as a loan, any money from a cash out refinance is not taxable.

 Looking for a low fixed rate on a cash out refinance?
 Discover® Home Loans offers refinancing options between $35,000 - $300,000 with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.